Living in Newcastle upon Tyne

 Is Newcastle upon Tyne a good place to live?

-Newcastle upon Tyne is a large city in North East with a population of approximately 300,076.
-It has excellent transport links, 52 schools (58% rated Good or Outstanding by Ofsted), and a median property price of £193k.
-The crime rate of 92 per 1,000 residents is above average.
-Whether it suits you depends on your priorities — use Check Local to compare it with similar areas.
+Newcastle upon Tyne is a city in North East with excellent transport, exceptional schools, with 88% rated Good or Outstanding by Ofsted, and a median house price of £194k.
+The crime rate is above average at 92 per 1,000 residents.

-How safe is Newcastle upon Tyne?
+What is the population of Newcastle upon Tyne?

-What schools are in Newcastle upon Tyne?
+What are the schools in Newcastle upon Tyne like?

 Where does this data come from?